mruby/mruby/doc/debugger/README.md

-# How to use mruby debugger mrdb
+# How to Use the mruby Debugger

 copyright (c) 2014 Specified Non-Profit Corporation mruby Forum

-## 1.Summary
+## 1. Summary

-This file documents the method for using the mruby debugger 'mrdb'
+This file documents the mruby debugger ('mrdb') methods.

-## 2 debugging with mrdb
+## 2 Debugging with mrdb

 ## 2.1 Building mrdb

-The trunk of the mruby source tree with most recent mrdb can be checked out with following command.
+The trunk of the mruby source tree, with the most recent mrdb, can be checked out with the following command:

 ```bash
 $ git clone https://github.com/mruby-Forum/mruby.git
 ```

-Run make command
+To run the `make` command:

 ```bash
 $ cd mruby
 $ make
 ```

-By default, make command will install debugger files into mruby/bin.
+By default, the `make` command will install the debugger files into mruby/bin.

-You can add the path for mrdb on your host environment with following command.
+You can add the path for mrdb on your host environment with the following command:

 ```bash
 $ echo "export PATH=\$PATH:MRUBY_ROOT/bin" >> ~/.bashrc
 $ source ~/.bashrc
 ```

-*MRUBY_ROOT is the directory in which mruby source code will be installed.
+`*MRUBY_ROOT` is the directory in which mruby source code will be installed.

-To confirm mrdb was installed properly,run mrdb with --version option
+To confirm mrdb was installed properly, run mrdb with the `--version` option:

 ```bash
 $ mrdb --version